 I Need You And You Need Me

-What is connection?
+But what is connection?

-No, it’s not looking for the nearest outlet to charge your phone and connecting to the wifi.
+No, it’s not looking for the nearest outlet to charge your phone and connecting to the WiFi.

 Don’t be ridiculous.